 - Next add the Worcestershire sauce, sherry and green onions to the pan and stir constantly for about 1 minute.

-- Increase heat to high and add the heavy cream, stir or whisk to combine.
+- Increase the heat; add the heavy cream and stir or whisk until thoroughly combined.

 - Simmer for about 10 to 15 minutes, stirring and shaking the pan often until thickened slightly.